myLibrary logo

 Who is this guide for?

-This guide is for academic staff undertaking research at UCA, to support them with complying with the University’s Open Access Policy.
+This guide is for academic staff and PhD students at UCA, to support them with their research, in conjunction with the Library’s Scholarly Communications guides.

 Benefits for researchers